How to Do House Projection Mapping (For Holidays & Events)

 Understanding Throw Ratio, Lumens and Resolution

-The throw ratio is the distance between the projector and the projection surface divided by the width of the image.
-A short throw projector can create a large image from a short distance, which is ideal for house projection mapping.
-Lumens measure the brightness of the projector.
-The more lumens, the brighter the image will be.
-For house projection mapping, you’ll want a projector with at least 3,000 lumens, but 5,000 or more is even better.
-Resolution is also important.
-Look for a projector with at least 1080p resolution for sharp, clear images.
-Some high-end projectors even offer 4K resolution for the ultimate in image quality.
+Throw Ratio: The throw ratio is the distance between the projector and the projection surface divided by the width of the image.
+A short throw projector, which can create a large image from a short distance, is ideal for house projection mapping, especially if space is limited.

 Selecting the Best Projector for Your Needs

 When selecting a projector for your house projection mapping project, consider the size of your house and the distance you have available for projector placement.
 A short throw projector is ideal if you have limited space to work with.
+Laser projectors are a superior option due to their longer lifespan and better color and contrast qualities, although they come at a higher cost.
 Also think about the content you plan to project.
 If you’re projecting highly detailed images or video, a projector with higher resolution and lumens will give you the best results.
 Ultimately, the best projector for your needs will depend on your specific project requirements and budget.
 Do your research and read reviews to find the projector that offers the right combination of throw ratio, lumens, resolution, and price for your house projection mapping project.

 Preparing Your House for Projection Mapping